enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 If an endblock is specified, the endBlock must be greater than the startBlock in your `config.yaml` file.

+### `EE111`: Invalid characters for the contract/event names in the config file

+The names are used for the auto-generated code and must be valid identifiers, containing only alphanumeric characters and underscores.

 ### `EE200`: Read Schema Error

 Failed to read schema file.